 - anyone else with a Council Tax bill in their name.

 If you are having problems paying your rent or Council Tax you should apply for a Council Tax Reduction straight away.

 If you (or you and your partner together) have more than £16,000 in savings you will not be entitled to Main Council Tax Reduction, unless you also receive Pension Credit Guarantee Credit.

-- You can also write to us to obtain a form:
+- or write to us to request a form:

 PO Box 10505

 On the form you must give information about everyone who lives with you.
 You will also need to tell us about:

 - your income

 - the income of other people who live with you